amidaleet/Xfile/README.md

 x sync_branches --from origin --to new_store --branches "main release/1.2.0 release/1.0.0"
 ```

-Multiple spaces in quated value is supported with parser.
+Multiple spaces in quoted value is supported with parser.

 ```sh
 # Short name